-The Cape to Cape Track in the Margaret River region is one of Australia’s iconic bush walks and the best ways to explore the stunning landscape of Australia’s southwest.
-The 135km trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.
+The Cape to Cape Track in Western Australia’s Margaret River region is one of Australia’s iconic bush walks and the best ways to explore the stunning landscape of the southwest.
+The 135km long trail is Australia’s longest coastal walk, connecting Cape Naturaliste in the north with Cape Leeuwin, Australia’s most south-westerly point.

-The Cape to Cape track passes through the some of West Australia’s most stunning scenery, best swimming beaches, world-famous surf spots, waterfalls, sea cliffs and the giant Karri trees.
+The Cape to Cape track passes through the some of Western Australia’s most stunning scenery, best swimming beaches, world-famous surf spots, waterfalls, sea cliffs and the giant Karri trees.

-If you need more convincing, the Cape to Cape walk is also a great way to exercise off all the extra calories from the wine tastings, cheese and all the other great things to do in the Margaret River region.
+If you need more convincing, the Cape to Cape trail is also a great way to exercise off all the extra calories from the wine tastings, cheese and all the other great things to do in the Margaret River region.

-If you want to do the entire 135km Cape to Cape walk you will need between 5 and 7 days, but unless you’re a hardcore hiker, one of the best thing about the Cape to Cape Track is that you don’t have to walk the entire track.
+If you want to do the entire 135km Cape to Cape trail you will need between 5 and 7 days, but unless you’re a hardcore hiker, one of the best thing about the cape to cape is that you don’t have to walk the entire track.
 You can walk for as long or as little as you want and keep coming back to do more sections.
 Click here for a map of the trail.

 No matter where you are along this strip of coast, it’s easy to find the track which passes through most beach carparks along the coast.

 If you want to turn it into a day trip, the best thing to do is organise a shuttle and a drop-off and pick up point.
 For longer hikes, there are also several great hiking tours available.

 Other great entry points can be found at Canal Rocks, Indijup Beach, Gracetown and Gnarabup.
 All of these spots are easily accessible by road and once you’ve found the track you can head either north or south for as long as you wish.